 The trails listed above are a few that we have hiked in the fall but there are many more.
 Sometimes storms will strip the colour from the trees quickly but in some years the colour just seems to linger, holding on against the onslaught of winter until they can’t hold on any longer.
 Either way, you’re guaranteed not to experience them if you decide to stay at home!
 Get out and enjoy the colours while they last because they won’t be back again for a whole year.

-If you want to drive all the way from South Carolina to enjoy it, there’s no doubt you’re going to love fall in New Brunswick.
+If some people are ready to drive all the way from South Carolina to enjoy it, there’s no doubt that fall in New Brunswick is truly spectacular.

 James and Vicki Donald are the creators of the Hiking NB website.
 They have been attempting to hike every trail in the province for the last 6 years and have almost reached their goal.
 They share their adventures and trail information on the website, on social media, and on CBC radio.